Familiarize yourself with DOT hazardous material classifications

-So how many hazard classes are there for fully regulated items?
+Currently, there are nine hazard classes for fully regulated hazardous materials.
 Hazardous materials are defined by the U. S. Department of Transportation in accordance with the Federal Hazardous Material Law regulations.
-A DOT hazardous material classification is applied if a material, in a particular amount and form, poses an unreasonable risk to health, safety or property.
+A DOT hazardous material classification is applied if a material, in a particular amount and form, poses an unreasonable risk to health, safety, or property.

 Division 1.1: Explosives with a mass explosion hazard